You are here

 Cost Reimbursable Templates

-• FSMC passes along all costs (food, labor, etc.) to SFA and adds a fixed fee for profit and overhead
+• FSMC passes along all costs (food, labor, etc.) to SFA and adds a fixed fee for profit and overhead.

-• Advantage- can accommodate a tiered pricing system
+• Advantage- can accommodate a tiered pricing system.

-• Disadvantage – the SFA is responsible for monitoring all national volume discounts and ensuring rebates are passed along
+• Disadvantage – the SFA is responsible for monitoring all national volume discounts and ensuring rebates are passed along.

 Amendment(s) to Add (as applicable)

-• Similar to any amendment or addendum, these templates must be reviewed and approved by assigned DPI consultant prior to signing
+• Similar to any amendment or addendum, these templates must be reviewed and approved by assigned DPI consultant prior to signing.

-Step 4: Save RFP and Attachments
+Step 4: Save RFP, Attachments, and Contract

 • Agency Code (5 or 6 digits)